- Published on

 - Since

-bb.morganuser was a member ofRemote Management UsersGroup, it allowed the tester to get aWinRMshell.
+bb.morganuser was a member ofRemote Management UsersGroup, it allowed me to get aWinRMshell.

 ┌──(kali@kali)-[~/HTB/RustyKey]